The Ethical Butcher

 We take great pride in the unique and incredible flavours that our meats possess.
 It's important to us that we know what affects those flavours and why you might prefer one region's meat over another.

-Farming in a way that is better for the animals, us as humans and the planet isn’t always easy at the beginning.
-Many of our farmers haven’t always farmed in a natural way, they have had to go through a transition to get to where they are today, and a make a choice to use different methods than those they’re used to.
-We appreciate that that choice can be difficult which is why we’re here to make it easier.
+Farming in a way that is better for the animals, us as humans and the planet isn't always easy at the beginning.
+Many of our farmers haven't always farmed in the natural way they do today — they have had to go through a transition to get to where they are today, making a choice to use different methods than those they're used to.
+We appreciate that that choice can be difficult, which is why we're here to make it easier.

 Our farmers are our family.
 They are an integral part of The Ethical Butcher community and we want to support them in every way that we can.
-We provide our farmers with Holistic Management training which will help to safeguard their future as the demand for ethical meat increases.
+We provide our farmers with Holistic Management training, which helps to safeguard their future as the demand for ethical meat increases.

 We will continue to visit and conduct interviews with our farmers so that you can get to know them as well as we do.

 Meat gets a lot of stick.
-What is often, conveniently, left out is the fact that it’s the how not the cow that causes most of these problems.
-Meat that is produced using regenerative methods isn’t comparable in our eyes to meat produced in factories.
-The environment in which the animals live and the food they eat play big roles in the flavour and nutritional quality.
+What is often, conveniently, left out is the fact that it's the how not the cow that causes most of these problems.
+Meat that is produced using regenerative methods isn't comparable in our eyes to meat produced in factories.
+The environment in which the animals live and the food they eat each play big roles in the flavour and nutritional quality.

-Our farmers honour natural systems and farm in ways that increase bio-diversity and regenerate the land, having a positive impact on the British countryside.
-Many of our farmers have measured a large sequestration of carbon which may be taking more from the atmosphere than the animals produce as a result of the methods they employ improving soil health and combat climate change.
+Our farmers honour natural systems and farm in ways that increase biodiversity and regenerate the land, having a positive impact on the British countryside.
+Many of our farmers have measured a large sequestration of carbon which may be taking more from the atmosphere than the animals produce as a result of the methods they employ, improving soil health and combating climate change.
 We believe all farming should be like this, so a proportion of our profits will be channelled into training more farmers in regenerative techniques.